Janek1010/githubService/README.md

 Basic queries are provided in the requests.http file.
 You can also use Swagger to test the API (click the link above).
+You have also basic tests in the project.

 # Third-party APis